coolsubbu/Huddl/README.md

 STEPS TO EXECUTE :

 a.
-Install the required set of python packages: spacy,numpy,pandas,tensorflow,tqdm
+Install the required set of python packages: pip install -r requirements.txt

 b.
 Config file in json which points to input dataset,train,test files and url of basepath where the output will be stored.